Skip to Content

 St Brigid’s Cross

-Hang this traditional St. Brigid’s Irish Cross on your wall for protection.
-St. Brigid, alongside St. Patrick, is one of Ireland’s patron saints.
+• Key Feature: Hanging a St. Brigid’s Cross on your wall is believed to offer protection.
+St. Brigid and St. Patrick are revered as one of Ireland’s patron saints.

 3. The Celtic Cross – Celtic Symbols